 You can go online any time of the day on any day of the week, completely your choice.
 You can do it for a half hour or for 12 hours straight.
 A good day of 10 hour work with tips will equal $125-150 for us.
 You can make even more if you work Friday and Saturday in an area where your customers will be purchasing expensive dinners and thus tipping accordingly.

 This is a great gig if you are able to navigate big city streets, find apartments and offices efficiently and just overall have a great hustle work ethic.
 In a very dense area like NYC or SF, you can even do this on foot or bicycle.
 We can’t be happy enough to have found a company like this that allows a traveler to move from city to city on your own travel whims!

 There are apps out there, for any smartphone, that will link to your PayPal or bank account and pay you for doing simple tasks in various grocery and retail stores all throughout America.
 You take a few photos and answer a few questions for a few dollars.
 It can add up if you are living the kind of life where you are in many different places and always on the move.

 Sign up for OBSERVA with our referral!
-This company is up and coming and has been a HUGE resource for us.
+This company is up and coming and has been a HUGE resource.

 These jobs go live and it really is first come first serve.
-You will only have 2 hours to complete the job once you accept it (but most jobs do not take more than 10-20 minutes).
+You will have 2-5hours to complete the job once you accept it, depending on the job (but most jobs do not take more than 10-20 minutes).